SylviaOne/Repo-hub/README.md

-## Why did the half blind man fall in the well?
-Because he couldn't see that well!
+## How come the stadium got hot after the game?
+Because all of the fans left.